saralwraz/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
-## Running the Project
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+There are two collections of data, users and items of clothing, and they work inside a database created in MongoDB.
+This project uses schemas, controllers, and routes to assemble item and user requirements that will place them in the appropriate parts in the database.
+The site also uses middleware for validation of both items and users, and disallows invalid data like duplicate email submissions and improperly submitted clothing item data.

+## This project relied on these technologies or applications

+*Javascript
+*express
+*ESLint
+*Postman
+*MongoDB
+*CORS was also installed, which will be used in connecting the front and backend parts of the WTWR app.